SERI-CS/pre-coding-analysis/README.md

 # pre-coding-analysis
-this analysis examines how student pre-coding activities relate to HW start time and grades
+this rmd file reads in data from the data folder and analyzes how students' pre-coding activities (e.g. days and intensity of using piazza and codio) relate to HW start time and grades